Azure/bicep-registry-modules/avm/res/net-app/net-app-account/capacity-pool/volume/README.md

 - Required: Yes
 - Type: string

-### Parameter: `backupPolicyName`

-The name of the backup policy to link.

-- Required: No
-- Type: string

-### Parameter: `backupVaultResourceId`

-The resource Id of the Backup Vault.

-- Required: No
-- Type: string

 ### Parameter: `coolAccessRetrievalPolicy`

 Determines the data retrieval behavior from the cool tier to standard storage based on the read pattern for cool access enabled volumes (Default/Never/Read).